golemfactory/golem-docs/src/pages/docs/creators/javascript/examples/selecting-providers.md

 Our custom function collects pricing data until we have a set of 10 proposals.
 Then it accepts proposals only if the price is lower than average from the last ten proposals.

-Provider price is calculated as the product of prices defined per specific usage counter,
+Provider price is calculated as the product of prices defined per specific usage counter.

-The counters are defined in `'golem.com.usage.vector'` property and the prices are defined in `'golem.com.pricing.model.linear.coeffs'`.
+The counters are defined in `golem.com.usage.vector` property and the prices are defined in `golem.com.pricing.model.linear.coeffs`.
 The last element in the price coeffs array is a fixed element of the total price (one can consider it the one-time price for deployment).

-Note that the sequence of the counters is not fixed therefore we need to find the index of the specific counter.
+Note that the sequence of the counters is not fixed, therefore we need to find the index of the specific counter.
 In our examples, we take into account only the price related to the usage of the total environment (as our example task has a very short execution time).